smartdevicelink/sdl_evolution/proposals/NNNN-Addition-of-a-way-to-notify-HMI-of-the-required-support-for-apps.md

  - Search for the target SDL app using the `appName` parameter within the `Ping Apps` message.
  - Send the `SDL_CONNECTED` message to the target SDL app.

-### Sequence diagram of the way to notify HMI of the required app support
+### Sequence diagram of the way to notify HMI of the required support for apps
-Figure 1 shows the sequence diagram for notifying the HMI of the required app support.
+Figure 1 shows the sequence diagram for notifying the HMI of the required support for apps.

-<b>Figure 1.</b> Sequence diagram of the way to notify HMI of the required app support
+<b>Figure 1.</b> Sequence diagram of the way to notify HMI of the required support for apps

 ![Figure_1_sequence_of_Add_Notifications_for_Required_App_Support.png](../assets/proposals/NNNN-Addition-of-a-way-to-notify-HMI-of-the-required-support-for-apps/Figure_1_sequence_of_Add_Notifications_for_Required_App_Support.png)

 The sequence is described as follows.
 1. SDL app confirms whether or not it has the support that it needs.
-2. SDL app sends to SDL Core the Protocol Spec message `Request Additional Support` if the required app support is not enough.
+2. SDL app sends to SDL Core the Protocol Spec message `Request Additional Support` if the required support for apps is not enough.
 3. SDL Core sends HMI the RPC `RequestAdditionalSupport`.
 4. HMI displays to the user a message that support is enough.
-5. User performs the action to achieve the required app support according to displayed message.
+5. User performs the action to achieve the required support for apps according to displayed message.
 6. If the HMI detects that it meets the required support for the app, it sends SDL Core the RPC `PingApps`.
 7. SDL Core sends the Protocol Spec message `Ping Apps` to the Router Service in the app library.
 8. The Router Service searches for the target SDL app using the parameter `appName` within the `Ping Apps` message.